gyglim/dvn/README.md

   Deep Value Networks Learn to Evaluate and Iteratively Refine Structured Outputs.
 Michael Gygli, Mohammad Norouzi, Anelia Angelova.
 ICML 2017.
   __[PDF](https://arxiv.org/pdf/1703.04363.pdf)__

-It implements the multi-layer perceptron version used for the multi-label classification experiments (Section 5.1).
+__Note__: This code implements the multi-layer perceptron version used for the multi-label classification experiments only (Section 5.1).
+The segmentation code was written while inside Google and thus not available.

 ### Requirements